dwmt/konvenient/examples/README.md

 Somewhat larger modules, exercising multiple parts of konvenient.

-Run any of them with npm from the this directory, for example like `npm run recipe:01` (pro tip: make sure to `npm install` in this directory as well!).
+Run any of them with npm from the this directory, for example, `npm run recipe:01` (pro tip: make sure to run `npm install` in this directory as beforehand).

   * [01 File Dependent, Single, Top-Level](src/examples/01-file-dependent-single-top-level)
     * Loading configuration values from a file.